For your convenience, some selected ordinance are listed here. For a full list of ordinances, please see the Ordinance Book.

 Section 503.02.
 Application.
 Application for a dog license shall be upon a form supplied by the City containing a certificate by a veterinarian, duly licensed to practice veterinary medicine with the State of Minnesota, which certificate shall state that the dog for which application for a license is made, has been inoculated against rabies for at least the period for which a license is applied.

 Section 503.03.
 Period and Fee.
-All dog licenses shall expire on December 31st of each year.
+All dog licenses are for the lifetime of the dog.
 The fee for each dog license shall be adopted by resolution of the Council.
 Provided, however, that at the time of initial application for a spayed female license, the applicant shall file with the City Clerk a certificate of a licensed veterinarian stating that said female has been spayed.

 Section 503.04.
 Tag Required.
 All dogs required to be licensed hereunder shall wear a collar and have a tag firmly affixed thereto evidencing such license for the current period.
 A duplicate for a lost tag may be issued by the City Clerk upon presentation of the receipt showing the payment of the license fee and upon payment of the fee for issuance of the duplicate.
-License tags shall not be transferable, and refund shall be made on any dog license fee because of leaving the City or death of the dog before expiration of the license.
+License tags shall not be transferable.
 It is unlawful for any person who is the owner, or other person in possession, of a dog to permit such dog to be in the City without the license tag or collar required herein.

 Section 503.05.
 Dog Running At Large Prohibited.
 It is unlawful for any person who is the owner, or other person in possession, of a dog to permit such dog to run at large.
 For the purpose of this Section, the term “at large” means off the premises of the owner and not on a leash, cord or chain of not more than ten (10 ) feet in length, and under control of the accompanying person.